kathylim6/bigredrides/README.md

 For Drivers: Post your trip to any city, set your estimated total gas costs, and invite riders to join you.
 For Riders: Find available trips, book a seat, and split the cost with the driver.

 Save money, meet new people, and make your journey to and from Cornell easier.
-Join CarShare today!
+Join Big Red Rides today!

 How our app meets the requirements: